-A recent essay in the "Narrative Matters" section of Health Affairs by physician and health policy researcher Carla Keirns highlighted the challenges that even a highly educated, well-informed patient faces in achieving the desired outcome of a vaginal childbirth, especially if her pregnancy is classified as high risk.
-Dr. Keirns, whose pregnancy was complicated by "advanced maternal age" (40) and gestational diabetes, narrowly avoided a Cesarean delivery by obstetricians who often seemed to be "watching the clock" more than assessing her individual circumstances.
+A 2015 essay in the "Narrative Matters" section of Health Affairs by physician and health policy researcher Carla Keirns highlighted the challenges that even a highly educated, well-informed patient faces in achieving the desired outcome of a vaginal childbirth, especially if her pregnancy is classified as high risk.
+Dr. Keirns, whose pregnancy was complicated by "advanced maternal age" (there's that term again) and gestational diabetes, narrowly avoided a Cesarean delivery by obstetricians who often seemed to be "watching the clock" more than assessing her individual circumstances.
 She observed how the "Cesarean culture" of medical practice overshadows the ideal of shared decision-making about delivery preference:

 I was naked and uncomfortable, had invasive lines in place, and hadn’t slept or eaten in three days.
 If a doctor I trusted, instead of one I didn’t know, had suggested a cesarean forty-eight hours into my labor induction, I might have agreed.
 If they had told me that my baby’s life or health was in jeopardy, I would have consented to anything.
 The vision of the empowered consumer, or even the autonomous patient, is laughable under these circumstances.